 Heritage is our legacy from the past, what we live with today, and what we pass on to future generations.
 Our cultural and natural heritage are both irreplaceable sources of life and inspiration ∼ UNESCO

-If you have been following my blog for sometime at least you would know that I’m passionate about heritage.
-I can’t pinpoint the exact moment or place where my interest in all things heritage began, but I can safely say that considering that most of my travels are planned around exploring and understanding historical and heritage sites, it is an interest that is growing by the day and with every trip.
+If you have been following my blog for some time at least you would know that I’m passionate about heritage.
+I can’t pinpoint the exact moment or place where my interest in all things heritage began, but I can safely say that considering that most of my travels are planned around exploring, understanding and experiencing historical and heritage sites, it is an interest that is growing by the day and with every trip.

 I am not much for ticking items off a list — either real or imaginary.
 But there is something about a UNESCO World Heritage List that makes me very interested (even though I may not always agree with their choice !).
-For one, its a list about something I’m interested in; for another, it involves travel.
+For one, it’s a list of something I’m interested in; for another, it involves travel.
 So what’s not to love? 😀

-In the last 20 years or so I have visited 21 sites in India and and 15 sites in England, Switzerland, Italy and Uzbekistan.
-Presenting photographs from UNESCO World Heritage that I have visited in 5 countries and links to blogposts written, if any.
+In the last 12 years or so I have visited 27 sites in India and 22 sites in England, Switzerland, Italy, Uzbekistan, Belgium, Turkey and Azerbaijan.
+Presenting photographs from UNESCO World Heritage sites that I have visited in 8 countries along with links to blog posts written if any.

 Clicking on any of the captioned photographs will start a slide show and you can click on the arrow keys to navigate through the set.
 Once you have finished seeing the photos, don’t forget to come back to read the rest of the post.